BCD-401: Kintamani Bali Tour Volcano

 - Parking Fee

-Price Excludes : Entrance ticket, meals, Donation and other personal expenses like shopping
+Price Excludes : Drink during lunch and personal expenses like shopping

 Terms & Conditions for Kintamani Bali Tour Volcano :